Are disentangled representations all you need to build speaker anonymization systems?: Anonymization technique

 Because of their cost functions, acoustic models used for speech recognition seek to encode spoken content information (e.g., via temporal classification of phonemes).
 Thus, they are a great choice to extract phonetic posterior grams.
-In the baseline of the VPC, the acoustic model used is the 17 {\scshape{tdnnf}} layers Kaldi architecture \cite{KaldiPovey,PoveyTDNN2015} and the PPG is extracted from the 17th layer of the network.
+In the baseline of the VPC, the acoustic model used is the 17 {\scshape{tdnnf}} layers Kaldi architecture \cite{KaldiPovey,PoveyTDNN2015} and the ASR-BN is extracted from the 17th layer of the network.
 This model is trained to classify triphones with a Lattice Free Maximum Mutual Information (LF-MMI) cost functions \cite{purely_seq_lfmmi} requiring initial alignments from a GMM model.
 The dataset used for training is LibriSpeech train-other-500 and train-clean-100.

-Work done in \cite{differentially_speaker_anon} has evaluated that the baseline PPG extractor contains a tremendous amount of speaker-related information.
-Given the training pool of 921 different speakers, it is possible to identify a speaker from the PPG features with 96.8\% accuracy.
-Identifying the speaker from the PPG violates the disentanglement assumption of x-vector-based anonymization.
+Work done in \cite{differentially_speaker_anon} has evaluated that the baseline ASR-BN extractor contains a tremendous amount of speaker-related information.
+Given the training pool of 921 different speakers, it is possible to identify a speaker from the ASR-BN features with 96.8\% accuracy.
+Identifying the speaker from the ASR-BN violates the disentanglement assumption of x-vector-based anonymization.